MSRConnections/Azure-training-course/Content/Stream Analytics/StreamAnalyticsHOL.md

 	[1009] Event sent (status code: 201)
 	</pre>

+	> It is very important that you run this command in the lab's "resources" directory, because the "resources" directory contains subdirectories that in turn contain components required by eventgen.js.

-1. After 10 to 20 events have been sent, press Ctrl+C (or whatever key combination your operating system supports for terminating an application running in a terminal window) to stop the flow of events. **Leave the Node.js terminal window open so you can return to it later.**
+1. After 10 to 20 events have been sent, press Ctrl+C (or whatever key combination your operating system supports for terminating an application running in a terminal window) to stop the flow of events. **Leave the terminal window open so you can return to it later.**

 1. Return to the Azure [Classic Portal](https://manage.windowsazure.com) and open the dashboard for the event hub you created in [Exercise 1](#Exercise1).
 Wait a few minutes, and then click the **Refresh Metrics** button in the upper-right corner of the chart at the top of the page (the button highlighted in red below).
 Confirm that the chart shows that several messages have been received.